 2. Orgy central

-I haven’t personally encountered an orgy at anytime in my life, but I haven’t sought one either.
-If you think of Black Rock City (BRC) like any other city (which it’s not, but helpful for the sake of this point), then know that whatever you’re into, you can find a community celebrating it through some kind of activity at BRC.
-If you’re into Settlers/accounting/keto/pottery/bluegrass/ sustainability/random artists/philosophy lectures, etc (no exaggeration, anything), you will be able to find it in the BM itinerary.
+If you think of Black Rock City (BRC) like any other city (which it’s not, but helpful for this point), then know that whatever you’re into, you can find a community celebrating it at BRC.
+If you’re into Settlers of Catan/accounting/keto/pottery/Radiohead/ sustainability/building robots, etc (no exaggeration, anything), you will be able to find it in the BM itinerary.
 Including orgies, if that’s your thing.

-There are apps designed to help navigate the extensive BM schedule, full of events organized by attendees.
-You’ll notice cheeky sexual references for activities that have nothing to do with sex (IMO it’s too much), but for the most part events/activities are normal things that we would pay to do back at home (go to the spa, watch live comedy, eat good food/coffee/cocktails, make things, etc).
+The iburn app is designed to help navigate the extensive BM schedule, full of attendee-organized events, activities, art installations, and more.
+You’ll notice that many activity descriptions include overt sexual references (it’s too much IMO), but most options are normal things we would pay to do at home (go to the spa, watch live comedy, eat good food/coffee/cocktails, make things, etc).
 Everything is free.

-So you can plan your time around the event schedule, forget the schedule altogether, or do a hybrid of the two.
-Biking around until you find something interesting is easy because the entire place is a treasure trove of unique activities.
-Knowing some key events that you don’t want to miss also can help add structure if you like that (for me it was the unforgettable Falzone Circus.
+You can plan your time around the event schedule, forget the schedule altogether, or do a hybrid of the two.
+Biking around until you find something interesting is easy — the entire place is a treasure trove of unique activities.
+Planning to attend certain events ahead of time can help add structure if you like that (I recommend the unforgettable Falzone Circus.
 Packed out every night; the highlight of my Burn).